 Offering a combination of high strength-to-weight ratio, chemical resistance and relatively straightforward processing (notwithstanding the initial capital outlay required for processing machinery and tooling), thermoplastic composites, in general, are growing in popularity across a number of sectors where lightweighting and short cycle times are key targets.

-As we highlighted in our previous explainer; when compression moulding thermoplastic composites we typically start with a pre-consolidated organosheet.
+When compression moulding thermoplastic composites we typically start with a pre-consolidated fibre-reinforced polymer “organosheet”.
 This organosheet is pre-heated and then transferred to a pre-heated tool, where the part is formed and allowed to consolidate before being removed from the tool.
 The illustration below shows how the temperature of the organosheet/formed part varies during each stage of this process.
 For optimum technical performance and maximum process efficiency, it is important to be aware of, and allow for, these variations.